 Cranberries contain phytochemicals with potent antioxidant properties.
-Phenethyl isothiocyanate (PEITC) found in crucifers and possesses anti-cancer and anti-inflammatory properties.
+Phenethyl isothiocyanate (PEITC) is abundant in crucifers and possesses anti-cancer and anti-inflammatory properties.
 These food additives can alter gut microbiota and improve host’s health.
-Microbiome and microbial metabolite interactions with the host’s cells helps maintaining gastrointestinal (GI) tract balance.
+Microbiome and microbial metabolome interactions with the host’s cells helps maintaining gastrointestinal (GI) tract homeostasis.

 Methods and results

-We studied alterations of gut microbiomes and metabolomes by cranberry and PEITC enriched diets in wild-type (WT) and Nrf2 knockout (KO) mice, andchallengroups.
-These trends were the diets’ potential in reducing inflammation risks.
-Nrf2 KO mice had higher alpha diversity compared to WT.
-Cranberry and PEITC limited the inflammatory effect of dextran sulfate sodium (DSS) and increased the diversity of gut microbiota.
-DSS challenge altered the production of several metabolites while PEITC and cranberry reversed some of those changes.
-Nrf2 KO mice had lower levels of short-chain fatty acids (SCFA) and amino acids, and higher levels of secondary bile acids.
+Cranberry and PEITC enriched diets were fed to wild-type (WT) and Nrf2 knockout (KO) mice, including those challenged with dextran sulfate sodium (DSS), and their gut microbiomes and metabolomes examined.
+Relative abundances of Firmicutes and Verrucomicrobia increased while Proteobacteria, Deferribacteres and Epsilonbacteraeota decreased in the DSS-challenged groups.
+These trends were reversed by PEITC and cranberry enriched diets.
+These diets also preserved the Firmicutes-to-Bacteroidetes ratio, an indirect indicator of gut inflammation and obesity.
+DSS challenge altered the production of several metabolites. .
+Nrf2 KO mice samples had lower concentrations of short-chain fatty acids (SCFA) and amino acids, and higher concentrations of secondary bile acids.

 Conclusions

-Compared to WT, Nrf2 KO mice microbiomes exhibited higher richness and diversity.
-PEITC and cranberry-enriched diets positively affected the hosts’ microbiomes and increased the production of several microbial metabolites.
+Nrf2 KO mice microbiomes exhibited higher richness and diversity.
+PEITC and cranberry-enriched diets positively affected the hosts’ microbiomes and boosted several microbial metabolites.
 Phenotypic expression of Nrf2 impacted the microbiota and metabolic reprogramming induced by DSS-mediated inflammation and dietary supplements of cranberry and PEITC.

 1. Introduction

 Microbial communities leaving on and in the surfaces of human and animal bodies can drastically affect the host’s health.
 These microorganisms include archaea, bacteria and fungi that inhabit the skin and the inner lining of the gastrointestinal tract (GI).
 (1).
 They help to metabolize essential nutrients, provide energy and interact with the host’s immune system.
 (2, 3, 4).
-For example, gut bacteria Butyricicoccus Pullicaecorum and Butyricicoccus Pullicaecorum produce butyrate, an important metabolite for human GI homeostasis and diseases prevention (5).
+For example, Butyricicoccus Pullicaecorum and its metabolite butyrate are important for human GI homeostasis and diseases prevention (5).
 Lactobacillus strains are potentially involved in essential vitamins metabolism (6) and improvement of human sleep quality (7).
-Another group of bacterial strains, bifidobacterium have been suggested to influence higher cognitive functions in humans and to be associated with depression, pain and brain activity during stress.
+Another group of bacterial strains, Bifidobacterium have been suggested to influence higher cognitive functions in humans and to be associated with depression, pain and brain activity during stress.
 (8, 9, 10, 11, 12).
 Numerous studies have been conducted to explore gut microbiota composition responding to specific conditions such as high fat or high fiber diet, or inflammatory bowel diseases (17,13, 14, 15, 16, 18, 19, 20, 21).
-In addition, research suggests that host’s genotype may influence the human gut microbiota, especially in infancy (22, 23).
+Host’s genotype may also influence the human gut microbiota, especially in infancy (22, 23).
 The combination of host genotype, gut microbiota and postnatal factors such as antibiotic usage, dietary pattern and environmental microbes shows significant influence on human gut development and homeostasis (24, 25).
 Hence, the underlying mechanism of such microbiota-host crosstalk is crucial but remains poorly understood.

-Cranberry have been used historically by Native Americans as food and medicine (26).
+Cranberry have a long history of use by Native Americans as food source and medicine (26).
 Today, cranberry is widely consumed as fresh and dried fruit, juice and sauce.
-The berries are known for their high content of proanthocyanidins, flavonoids and other organic acids (27, 28).
-Cranberry consumption have been associated with reduced risk of urinary tract infections (29, 30) and inflammation (31), and improved cardiovascular health (32).
+The berries are known for their high content of bioactive compounds including proanthocyanidins, flavonoids and other organic acids (27, 28).
+These compounds offer notable nutritional and health benefits such as reduced risk of urinary tract infections (29, 30) and inflammation (31), and improved cardiovascular health (32).
 Phenethyl isothiocyanate (PEITC) belongs to the isothiocyanate family of compounds which are formed when glucosinolates, a class of sulfur-containing compounds found in cruciferous vegetables, are hydrolyzed by myrosinase (33, 34).
-PEITC has been shown to have a wide range of biological activities including anticancer, antioxidant, and anti-inflammatory effects (35, 36).
+It has been shown to have a wide range of biological activities including anticancer, antioxidant, and anti-inflammatory effects (35, 36).